keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 ### Install Keptn using a Root-Context

-The Helm chart allows customizing the root-context for the Keptn API and Bridge.
+The Helm Chart allows customizing the root-context for the Keptn API and Bridge.
 By default, the Keptn API is located under `http://HOSTNAME/api` and the Keptn Bridge is located under `http://HOSTNAME/bridge`.
-By specifying a value for `control-plane.prefixPath`, the used prefix for the root-context can be configured.
+By specifying a value for `control-plane.prefixPath`, the prefix used for the root-context can be configured.
 For example, if a user sets `control-plane.prefixPath=/mykeptn` in the Helm install/upgrade command, the Keptn API is located under `http://HOSTNAME/mykeptn/api` and the Keptn Bridge is located under `http://HOSTNAME/mykeptn/bridge`: